The start of something Big

 “Everything about my Big is special,” says Little Brother Emerald about his Big Brother, Dallas.

 Dallas and Emerald were matched in 2010 when Emerald was just six years old.
-They quickly bonded over their love of fast food and sports, playing basketball at local playground and gyms to work of those McDonald’s french fries.
+They quickly bonded over their love of fast food and sports, playing basketball at local playgrounds to work off those McDonald’s french fries.

 Dallas says it’s been incredible to watch Emerald grow over the last 10 years.
 Emerald is now 16-years-old and a junior in high school.
 He makes all A’s and B’s, excels in track and cross county, and treats his mother and all adults with dignity and respect.
 He plans for a future that includes being the first man in his family to graduate from college.